LeBron James NBA Playoffs Player Props: Lakers vs. Nuggets

-LeBron James be on the court for the Los Angeles Lakers at 8:30 PM on Saturday against the Denver Nuggets in the 2023 NBA Playoffs.
+LeBron James and the rest of the Los Angeles Lakers take on the Denver Nuggets in the NBA Playoffs on Monday, at 8:30 PM ET.

 In this piece we'll break down James' stats and trends, helping you with your prop bets.